Greater Manchester Archaeology Festival 2019

 Saturday 22nd June 2019, Gilbert Rooms, University of Salford, M5 4WT

-As part of the Greater Manchester Archaeology Festival 2019, which is held in conjunction with the Greater Manchester Archaeology Federation, we are pleased to offer this one day, free, Telecommunications Heritage Conference.
-Held in association with the University of Salford’s Centre for Applied Archaeology, Connected Earth and Cambridge Wireless, and supported by the Institute of Telecommunications Professionals, this conference will explore the history of telecommunications and its impact on society and the development of industrial cities such as Manchester.
+This conference formed part of the Greater Manchester Archaeology Festival 2019, which is held each year in conjunction with the Greater Manchester Archaeology Federation.
+The conference was supported by the University of Salford’s Centre for Applied Archaeology, Connected Earth and Cambridge Wireless, and supported by the Institute of Telecommunications Professionals, this conference explored the history of telecommunications and its impact on society and the development of industrial cities such as Manchester.

 Telecommunications has had a transformational impact on society and our environment whether that has been through the development of national and international communication networks, the evolution of the telephone into the mobile and onwards to the smartphone, or the Internet and its associated world wide web.
 Each technological advance has improved our ability to communicate over ever greater distances and speed thus leading to the creation of new services and businesses.